Skip to main content

 No Impact on OriginalThe import does not affect the original project’s settings, policies, or process instances

-User AccessWorkspace users must be granted appropriate project rights (e.g., project viewer) to interact with the imported project
+User AccessWorkspace users must be granted appropriate project rights (for example, project viewer) to interact with the imported project

 Process InstancesProcess instances are workspace-specific; the imported project starts with no instances until processes run in the new workspace